forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Dirty Air Exposure

-> in work
-#### Air Pollution
+* ##### Air Pollution
   _Through Air Pollution_: Examples (in decreasing order, source: estimates from watching the maps at ventusky.com): Northern India, Central and Northern China (including Wuhan), Northern Italy, Teheran

-#### Smoking
+* ##### Smoking
   _Through Smoking_: Smokers and Ex-Smokers.
-* Ex-smokers have a higher risk for severe risk than never smokers.
+Ex-smokers have a higher risk for severe risk than never smokers.

   > Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
 This could be attributed (possibly toxic) environment changes in the lung caused by smoking.
 However [local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the health hazards of smoke.

 ### Lifestyles
 #### Overweight